Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Discussion

 In this paper, we have focused on training a single observable.
-However, just as one can form memory from cyclically shearing in multiple directions~\cite{adhikari2025encoding-cfe}, one could consider training multiple properties.
+However, just as one can form memory from cyclically shearing in multiple directions~\cite{adhikari2025encoding-cfe,lindeman2025multidimensional-421}, one could consider training multiple properties.
 Bulk mechanical properties of disordered solids are known to be fully independent~\cite{zu2025fully-43b}, meaning that they can be tuned separately and even simultaneously, opening the door for a variety of interesting training protocols.
 As a simple preliminary demonstration of this, Fig.~\ref{fig:appendix4} in Appendix~\ref{sec:multiple_features} shows that we can approach an absorbing manifold by alternately training between two different elastic constants (\textit{i.e.} first a cycle of one and then a cycle of the other).
 However, we leave a proper quantification and analysis of the memory contained in such systems to future work.

 One major consideration that we have not discussed is the role of noise.
-Keim and Nagel~\cite{PhysRevLett.107.010603} show that thermal noise plays a critical role in the formation of memory in sheared systems, allowing for the possibility of multiple memories, and it is not clear if GDL can lead to multiple memories in the same way.
-As discussed above, training does not exactly follow steepest ascent/descent paths, which could be interpreted as a form of noise, but it would be interesting to systematically investigate the consequence of introducing random noise either to the initial parameters at the beginning of each optimization or during every optimization step.
+Keim and Nagel~\cite{PhysRevLett.107.010603} showed that {in sheared suspensions, } thermal noise plays a critical role in the formation of memory in sheared systems, allowing for the possibility of multiple memories{multiple transient memories}, and it is not clear if GDL can lead to multiple memories in the same way.
+As discussed above, training does not exactly follow steepest ascent/descent paths, which could be interpreted as a form of noise, but it would be interesting to systematically investigate the consequence of introducing random noise either to the initial parameters at the beginning of each optimization or during every optimization step. {It would also be interesting to study what happens if the system is only allowed to partially relax during the training process: rather than fully minimizing the energy of the configuration during each training step, one could update parameters on the same time scale as the system relaxes, potentially achieving faster and more robust memory.}